 Risk Factors for UTIs

-In addition to women who have recently increased their level sexual activity, certain types of women are more likely to contract a UTI, including women who:
+In addition to women who have recently increased their level of sexual activity, certain types of women are at higher risk of UTI, including women who:

 - Are obese

 - Are post-menopause.
 Menopause occurs when a woman’s body decreases the production of estrogen, which can weaken the tissues surrounding the urethra and leave it vulnerable to infection.